tutorgen/hpit_services/server/assets/docs.md

 Plugins can listen to these events, perform an action, then submit a response back to HPIT, which will ultimately be routed to the tutor that made the original request.

-In addition, HPIT packages several baseline plugins which peform basic functions related to intelligent tutoring systems.
+In addition, HPIT provides several baseline plugins which peform basic functions related to intelligent tutoring systems.

 ## Understanding Terminology